 iSpot is a Web site aimed at helping anyone identify anything in nature.
 Once you've registered, you can add an observation to the Web site and suggest an identification yourself or see if anyone else can identify it for you.
 Members of the Amateur Entomologists' Society are very active on iSpot providing identifications in a variety of areas.
 Visit: http://ispot.org.uk

-You can submit a query about invertebrates through the Bug Club discussion forum that the society runs.
+You can submit a query about invertebrates to the Insect Identification Forum.
 The service is free and the group contains lots of experts from all over the world who can help you identify your insect.
 In order to post your question to the group you will need to provide an email address.
 Once you have received identification advice you do not need to stay on the forum although you might enjoy the lively discussions that take place if you do.

 In order to have the highest chance of success of someone identifying your insect, you will need to provide as much information as possible.
 For example:

 - Location: where you found the insect (including the country).

 - Description: size, colour, number of legs, does the insect have wings and how many?

 - Photograph: if you can provide a photograph of the insect then this will make it much easier for people to help with the identification.
 Photographs should be uploaded to the files area on the Yahoo Groups site: https://groups.yahoo.com/group/insect-id.

 Linking to this page

 If you found this service useful, and would like to refer others to it from your Web site, please feel free to use the following code: